jrmak/FNNR-ABM/README.md

 # CHES-ABM

 Welcome to the FNNR-ABM project!
 This project demonstrates an agent-based model's web-based simulation of Green-to-Grain program enrollment in the Mt.
 Fanjingshan National Nature Reserve in Guizhou, China.
-I will edit this read-me with more information soon.

 ## Dependencies

 Python 3.0+ - any version of Python 3.X.X will work, since Mesa requires Python 3 or higher.
 The code was built on Python 3.6.1.

 Mesa - An ABM framework for Python 3.0+.
+Download Mesa 0.8.3.
+If using pip, the command is "pip install mesa==0.8.3".

-Openpyxl - Helps import data values into Python code from Excel files
+Openpyxl - Helps import data values into Python code from Excel files.
+Download the latest version.

+Tornado - An asynchronous web app that hosts a local server to run the simulation on.
+Download Tornado 4.5.3.
+If using pip, the command is "pip install tornado==4.5.3".

 ## Files